Phantom Rider: Jaime Slade

 In the 2010 series Hawkeye & Mockingbird, it is revealed that Hamilton Slade had a daughter named Jaime Slade.
 While she was examining an urn belonging to the Slade family, Lincoln Slade's spirit possessed her, transforming Jaime into the new Phantom Rider.
 Claiming to be both "the spirit and the heir", the Phantom Rider teams up with Crossfire to battle the heroes Hawkeye and Mockingbird.
 Jaime's father attempts to exorcise her, but is killed by Crossfire.

 Other versions

 The Phantom Riders, a gang inspired by the Phantom Rider, appear in Old Man Logan.

 In other media

 Television

 An original incarnation of the Phantom Rider appears in the Ultimate Spider-Man episode "Return to the Spider-Verse" Pt.
 2, voiced by Clancy Brown.
-This version is a Wild West-themed alternate reality variant of Ben Parker.
+This version is a Wild West-themed alternate reality version of Ben Parker.

 Film

 The Carter Slade incarnation of Phantom Rider, credited as and amalgamated with the Caretaker, appears in Ghost Rider, portrayed by Sam Elliott.
 This version is a former Texas Ranger from the 19th century who sold his soul to Mephistopheles and became his servant as Ghost Rider before leaving his service and becoming a cemetery caretaker.
 After Johnny Blaze becomes the new Ghost Rider, Slade mentors him and gives him his shotgun before vanishing into the afterlife.